 It would be easy to evoke "context" as an antidote to the monumental, but I refuse to do so because it has the same issue as modernization, secularization, Carter's spatial history, Curnow situated Pakeha speaker, namely, of suggesting that once we contextualize something, we solve it decisively.
-Thus I am sympathetic to recent work by Caroline Levine, Sharon Marcus, and Rita Felski, who, coming from very different critical vantage-points, have been skeptical about the suturing and enabling role context played in the historical and political criticism in the 1980s and 1990s.28 The subsidiarity of context, the way it presupposes a pressing-down ontology to the specific, and the way it is precisely locatable in space and time is its appeal, but is also its limitation.
+Thus I am sympathetic to recent work by Caroline Levine, Sharon Marcus, and Rita Felski, who, coming from very different critical vantage-points, have been skeptical about the suturing and enabling role context played in the historical and political criticism in the 1980s and 1990s.
+The subsidiarity of context, the way it presupposes a pressing-down ontology to the specific, and the way it is precisely locatable in space and time is its appeal, but is also its limitation.
 In this way, my ideal reading of the Curnow poem anticipates the "marvelous year" in which whites can feel at home in New Zealand and not some determinate date posterior to its 1943 composition, not 1989 or 2011, not even, say, 2036, but an apocalyptic date never quite to be manifested.
 Rather than a flagrant or showy apocalyptic, this apocalyptic would be asymptotic, convergent, and adjacent, acknowledging its own provisionality and limitation.
 Curnow later critiqued the history of this period of buying too much into New Zealand's 'anti-myth', and one of the mistakes that self-styled progressive and decolonizing thought have often made is to substitute an anti-myth for a myth, the modern for the medieval, the secular for the religious, the spatial for the imperial, and just stop there.
 There might not be a 'there' to stop at or should not be.
-Robert Frost's line "such as she was, such as she would become," gets a bit closer to the ideal here in swerving away from a cathartic closure.29 In this light, the hyperlocal, which stresses both the radical specificity and the nearly infinite transferability of place, avoids the decisiveness, the immobility, the monumentality of context.
+Robert Frost's line "such as she was, such as she would become," gets a bit closer to the ideal here in swerving away from a cathartic closure.
+In this light, the hyperlocal, which stresses both the radical specificity and the nearly infinite transferability of place, avoids the decisiveness, the immobility, the monumentality of context.
 The hyperlocal has its limits, and can even be accused of modesty.
 It does not, and does not presume to, solve problems like racial and gender hierarchies or the continued legacy of colonialism, although it can call attention to their arbitrariness and potential impermanence.

 One can compare the difference between the subsidiary and the hyperlocal, and to the difference in shape and torque between the lake and the pond.
-30 The lake is permanent, mappable, an object of beauty.
+The lake is permanent, mappable, an object of beauty.
 The pond is just ordinary, an object for use or minor adornment, for fishing or for decoration, and is seldom the centerpiece of a designed a landscape or a striking feature of a natural one.
 Unlike the lake, the pond is seldom prominently featured on maps, and not cross the horizon of someone whose perspective on the world is topographic or cartographic in mode.
 Cities do not grow up along ponds; rivers seldom flow from them to the sea.
-Ponds are often collections of rainwater that become situated and periodically replenished;
+Ponds are often collections of rainwater that become situated and periodically replenished; they are fragile and can easily be drained or dried.
+The pond is often brackish or fetid, and home to unglamorous creatures like frogs.
+But the pond is a constant and necessary feature of the landscape, vital for sustaining wetlands and ecological life style, for disclosing the intimacy and

-28 Stephen Best and Sharon Marcus, "Surface Reading: An Introduction.
+&lt;sup>28 Stephen Best and Sharon Marcus, "Surface Reading: An Introduction.
 Representations, Vol. 108 No. 1, Fall (2009), pp. 1-21; Caroline Levine, Forms (Princeton: Princeton University Press, 2014); Rita Felski, The Limits Of Critique (Chicago: University of Chicago Press, 2015).

-29 Frost, op. cit., p.
+&lt;sup>29 Frost, op. cit., p.
 255.